 Most Operating Systems (Including Microsoft Windows Server and Windows 10) ship with a software firewall, this application acts much in the same way that the hardware UTM Firewall you already have in place between the internet and your internal network.
 While this application is very powerful, it is an often overlooked component of your overall network security toolset.
 Many organizations opt to simply disable this feature instead of dedicating the time needed to fully configure this firewall for the needs of the devices on the network, potentially degrading the overall security of the systems and networks within the organization.

 The built-in Windows Firewall can be configured to only allow access to sensitive resources (such as a database server) from “known-good” devices (for example, Your Servers and necessary Workstations) and prevent non-essential services from being accessed over the network.

-This does require a level of effort to identify the resources that are running on each device, as well as the business units that require access to these resources.
+Configuring a firewall during network security implementation requires a level of effort to identify the resources that are running on each device, as well as the business units that require access to these resources.
 However, by only allowing the minimum amount of access required you can reduce the potential for inappropriate or malicious access to your systems.